Ghasak/nvim/README.md

 ## UNDERSTANDING THE COLOR

-In `nvim-lua` configurations there are basically three layers that control the `color` of each `group`. `group` colors are the one defined for specific action in `nvim` such as: digit, tab, normal, background ..etc.
-These layers are:
+In `nvim-lua` configurations, there are essentially three layers that control the `color` of each `group`.
+Group colors refer to those defined for specific actions in `nvim`, such as digits, tabs, normal mode, and backgrounds, among others.
+These layers include:

 - A. Default Layer (this will be native to the color-scheme that you select.
   (mostly the tree-sitter parser colors are included)